ACC-DataScience/2-multi-objective-bo/README.md

-Your task is to use Honegumi to develop an optimization script to help you identify a set of pareto optimal parameters that balance the tradeoff between the tensile strength and yield strength of an epoxy materail.
+Your task is to use Honegumi to develop an optimization script to help you identify a set of pareto optimal parameters that balance the tradeoff between the tensile strength and yield strength of an epoxy material.
 Your experimental budget is limited to 40 experiments.
 A synthetic objective function has been provided that will serve as a proxy for real experimental measurements.
 The individual tasks for this assignment are listed below along with some helpful tips and guides for how to approach the problem.